 Keep the integrity of our loved one's remains has been an essential part of many culture's end of life and funeral customs for eons.
 Despite not specifically need it for the actual funeral today, many still perform this act out of respect and frankly - because they probably are told that it is essential.
 There is a lot of misinformation around the necessity of traditional embalming and a lack of information around other, more environmentally sound alternatives to embalming.

 Today, with advancements in the funeral industry, there are many options for you regarding embalming, effectively cutting the process, and the extra cost, out.
 One example of this is cremation without embalming.
 This concept is gaining ground as more people become aware of its benefits.
-Cremation before funeral services are known as direct cremations, and effectively cut out the need for embalming.
+Cremation before funeral services are known as direct cremations, and effectively eliminating the need for embalming.

 These alternatives to embalming have their advantages and disadvantages, but as always, the choice is up to you and your loved one's final wishes.
-Read on to learn about your options!
+Read on to learn about your options.

 This is also known as direct cremation.
 When you cremate without embalming, there are several advantages a traditional funeral with visitation followed by burial or entombment or cremation.